 But when you take it apart, that’s when the springform pan shines.
-If you have a fragile cake, like cheesecake, you can make it in this pan.
-Then, you can take the sides off when you’re done, so the cake is still sitting on the pan's base.
-Slicing and serving your cake become much easier, completely eliminating the need to transfer the cake from the pan, and removing all risk of breaking your cake in the process.
+If you're baking a fragile cake, like cheesecake, you can make it in this pan.
+Then, after the cake has cooled, you can take the sides off, so the cake is still sitting on the pan's base.
+This makes slicing and serving your cake much more comfortable, and eliminates the need to transfer the cake from the pan, so you don't have to worry about breaking your cake in the process.

 4 Alternatives to a Springform Pan